Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-2-TokenCache/README.md

    - Select a key duration of either **In 1 year**, **In 2 years**, or **Never Expires**.
    - When you press the **Add** button, the key value will be displayed, copy, and save the value in a safe location.
    - You'll need this key later to configure the project in Visual Studio.
-This key value will not be displayed again, nor retrievable by any other means, so record it as soon as it is visible from the Azure portal.
+This key value will not be displayed again, nor retrievable by any other means, so record it as soon as it is visible from the Microsoft Entra admin center.
 1. Select the **API permissions** section
    - Click the **Add a permission** button and then,
    - Ensure that the **Microsoft APIs** tab is selected